-If, in the reasonable opinion of the Monitoring Officer, a change is:

-- (a) a minor variation; or - (b) required to be made to remove any inconsistency, ambiguity or typographical correction; or - (c) required to be made so as to put into effect any decision of the Fire and Rescue Authority or its committees, in which case the Monitoring Officer may make such a change.
+- If, in the reasonable opinion of the Monitoring Officer, a change is: - (a) a minor variation; or - (b) required to be made to remove any inconsistency, ambiguity or typographical correction; or - (c) required to be made so as to put into effect any decision of the Board of Commissioners or its Committees, in which case the Monitoring Officer may make such a change.
 Any such change made by the Monitoring Officer shall come into force with immediate effect.
-Such changes shall be reported to the next full Fire and Rescue Authority meeting for information.
+Such changes shall be reported to the next Board of Commissioners meeting for information.